EndreEG/TTK4145_heislab/Exercise_4/README_e4.md

 Some engineering questions, before you continue:

 - Why would we aim to detect success in results, instead of the more classical way of detecting errors/failures?
+  By aiming to detect success in results, we get to confirm that the system works as designed under normal circumstances.

 - Why would we want to self-terminate, instead of handling the error immediately in the "primary" (as opposed to deferring it to the backup as it "spins up")?
+  Self-terminating instead of handling error immediately in the primary will ensure that we do not get cascading fails in the primary.
+A controlled termination wil also allow for a smoother transition, and the backup can assume the primary role without delay.
+For less critical errors, the primary can attempt to handle the issue without terminating.

 - Is there any reason to prefer a process pair style, as opposed to making a separate supervisor-like program whose sole purpose is to restart the main program?
+  The backup can instantly take over the primary role upon failure, which will minimize downtime.

 ---